cagov/aae-dsa-water/README.md

 # aae-dsa-water
 ## Advanced Analytics and Evaluation Data Science Accelerator - Water Project

 The [Division of Drinking Water](https://www.waterboards.ca.gov/drinking_water/programs/) (DDW) at the [California State Water Resources Control Board](https://www.waterboards.ca.gov/) regulates 2866 Community Water Systems (CWS) throughout the state.
 Some of these CWS risk running out of water during the dry summer season.
-To address this problem, we created a machine learning model that forecasts which CWS face the highest risk of running out of water.
+To address this problem, the [Data Science Accelerator](https://docs.data.ca.gov/odi-data-services-dif/data-science-accelerator) at the [Office of Data and Innovation](https://innovation.ca.gov/) collaborated with the Division of Drinking Water to create a machine learning model that forecasts which CWS face the highest risk of running out of water.
 The model is intended to run in production on a monthly basis, producing forecasts for at-risk CWS within the subsequent ninety days.

+## Development Status
+Release [v0.1.0](https://github.com/cagov/aae-dsa-water/releases/v0.1.0) contains the results of the collaboration between DDW and ODI.
+For more up-to-date development on this project, see the [Division of Drinking Water Github repository](https://github.com/CAWaterBoardDataCenter/ODA-Drought-RA-2023).

 ## Contents
 This repository includes data, code, environment files, and a file containing all the forecasts.